Celebrating America's 250th, Sale LIVE! Till July 10th.

 Price and Value

-The F1 Ultra justifies its premium primarily through three things: the dual-laser system that replaces two separate machines, the smart camera and batch automation that save significant time on production work, and the fully enclosed Class 1 design that requires no additional safety investment.
-If you need all three of those things, the premium is defensible.
-If you only need a fiber laser for metal and won't use the diode or automation features, paying three times more for a 20W system when you could have 50W for a third of the price is hard to justify.
+The G2 Max retails at approximately $1,259.
+The F1 Ultra retails at approximately $3,999 — more than three times the price.
+The F1 Ultra justifies its premium through three things: the dual-laser system replacing two separate machines, the smart camera and batch automation saving significant time, and the fully enclosed Class 1 design.
+If you need all three, the premium is defensible.
+If you only need a fiber laser for metal, paying three times more for 20W versus 50W is hard to justify.

 Who Should Choose the Gweike G2 Max?